We’ve put everything in place so you'll get a great learning experience and lots of support when you start your course in autumn 2020 or spring 2021.

 Anayis Der Hakopian, BA Animation

-So even though we can't welcome you on campus right now, you can still get a proper feel for what it's like to be here and also get the information and support you need.
+So even if you can't make it to campus right now, you can get a feel for what it's like to be here and the information and support you need.

 It's unbelievable how much virtual support I've had from teaching staff as the university has changed recently